martin-deploy-2/how-i-would-k8s/README.md

 ### When

 I thought releasing a new version could be triggered by any push to the `main` branch of the application repo.
 If there are too many pushes to `main`, it should be possible restrain the releases to trigger only when a tagged commit is pushed to `main`, or only when commits are pushed to `release/*` branches.
+Refer to the section about [branching models](#branching-models) for more details.